BlackCapCoder/pointfree-js/README.md

 ### Usage

 The library only exposes a single function named `pf`.
-The `pf` function takes one or more context and returns a proxy of that context in which pointfree notation magically works.
+The `pf` function takes one or more contexts and returns a proxy for that/those contexts in which pointfree notation and partial appliance magically works.

 It is indented to be used with a `with` block- example: